Approximation of the Range Ambiguity Function in Near-field Sensing Systems: Performance improvement metrics

 \section{Performance improvement metrics}

-The key sensing performance metrics often used in system analysis and design are range resolution, peak-to-sidelobe level (PSL), and integrated sidelobe level (ISL).
-In the following, the impact of the NF regime on these metrics and its potential improvements are analyzed.
+Based on the ambiguity function approximation, this section provides insight into the sensing performance improvements offered by the near-field operation for the considered array geometries.
+The key performance metrics used in sensing system analysis and design are range resolution, peak-to-sidelobe level (PSL), and integrated sidelobe level (ISL).